-What is design thinking: a quick recap
+What is design thinking in business strategy: a quick recap

 Steve Jobs claimed that design isn’t how something looks, but how it works.
 Design thinkers take it a step further and say that design is not only how something looks, but also how it works and how much it costs.